 Departure and Final Thoughts of The Joseph Nashville

 On our last day, we woke up to a foggy morning and curled up in our room with room service breakfast.
 Mom reordered the breakfast biscuit while I opted to indulge in pancakes with my bacon.

 My flight home didn’t leave until mid afternoon, so we’d arranged for a late checkout.
 Mom spent the morning in her The Joseph bathrobe, which had become her uniform while we were in the room.
 Meanwhile, I got a virtual workout in, courtesy of my go-to platform when traveling: Exhale On Demand.

 Then it was time for lunch.
 It seemed only natural to return to where the trip began: Denim.

 While the rain fell outside, mom and I enjoyed another comfort food-focused lunch, with her reordering the gnocchi she’d fallen in love with on Friday, and me ordering one of Denim’s massive meatballs and a flatbread covered in delicious arugula, prosciutto, ricotta, balsamic, and Parmigiano-Reggiano.

 We toasted our glasses one more time to a wonderful weekend.
 And we both agreed that the next time we needed a little luxury, The Joseph would be at the top of the to-visit list.

-To get started on your journey to The Joseph Nashville and learn about our speciality spas, please email us at email@example.com or send us a live chat.
+To get started on your journey to The Joseph Nashville and learn about our speciality spas, please email us at email@example.com.
 We are here to help create a healthier global community through wellness and active travel.